 BI features also include reporting as a central component.
 They let you drill down into analytics and determine, for example, what caused a delivery to run late.
 You can create custom reports and track information like delivery status reports, cargo reports and driver reports, all in real time.
 This 360-degree visibility enables better, faster decision-making.

-How to Choose Dispatch Software
+How to Choose the Right Software

 So, how do you find the best fit for your company?